speaks999/conductor/GITHUB_SECRETS_QUICK_REF.md

 ## Where to Add Them

+**⚠️ Important: These must be Repository secrets, NOT Environment secrets!**

 1. Go to: https://github.com/speaks999/conductor/settings/secrets/actions
+2. Make sure you're on the **"Secrets"** tab
+3. Scroll to the **"Repository secrets"** section (NOT "Environment secrets")
-2. Click "New repository secret"
+4. Click **"New repository secret"**
-3. Paste the name and value above
+5. Paste the name and value above
-4. Click "Add secret"
+6. Click "Add secret"
-5. Repeat for both secrets
+7. Repeat for both secrets

+**If you already added them as Environment secrets:**
+- Delete the Environment secrets
+- Add them again as Repository secrets (see steps above)

 ## After Adding Secrets